Machine learning for option pricing: an empirical investigation of network architectures: Problems revisited and data sampling

 We treat each problem discussed above as a \textit{supervised learning} problem.
 In other words, we require inputs and outputs which we can feed to the network and calculate the loss function.
 We will follow the configuration outlined in \citet{pricing_options_implied_vol} for all three problems.
-We will generate a total of $1$ million samples for each problem, which we split into an $80/20$ training and validation set.
+We will generate a total of $1$ million samples for each problem, which we divide into an $80/20$ training and validation set.
 We will generate an additional $100$ thousand samples used for evaluation.
-When sampling from the space of input parameters, we can either define a joint distribution over the entire domain, or sample each variable separately.
-Both \citet{pricing_options_implied_vol} and \citet{jph-report} opt for Latin hypercube sampling (LHS), in which values are sampled from a joint distribution, resulting in a better representation of the parameter space; \textit{cf.} \citet{latin_hypercube_sampling}.
+When sampling from the space of input parameters, we can either define a joint distribution over the entire domain, or sample each variable separately. \citet{pricing_options_implied_vol}, as well as \citet{jph-report} and \citet{van_Mieghem_2021}, opt for Latin hypercube sampling (LHS), in which values are sampled from a joint distribution, resulting in a better representation of the parameter space; \textit{cf.} \citet{latin_hypercube_sampling}.
 Thus, in order to remain consistent with previous research, we use LHS in this work to generate the data as well.

 Starting from the Black--Scholes pricing problem, we sample points using the parameters shown in Table \ref{table:black_scholes_parameters}, and use the analytical solution in equation \eqref{eq:analytical_solution_black_scholes_transformed} to obtain the output labels.
-We use the same sampling parameters as in \cite{pricing_options_implied_vol, jph-report}, allowing us to compare the network performances to results in both works at a later stage.
+We use the same sampling parameters as in \cite{pricing_options_implied_vol, jph-report}, allowing us to compare the network performances with the results of both works at a later stage.

 The Heston pricing problem obviously requires additional parameters, whose range is listed in Table \ref{table:heston_parameters}.
-The range for these parameters is selected again in accordance with \citet{pricing_options_implied_vol}.
+The range for these parameters is selected again according to \citet{pricing_options_implied_vol}.

 In the `default' implied volatility problem, we reuse the Black--Scholes pricing data and switch the role of the volatility $(\sigma)$ and the scaled call price $(\pi/K)$ as input and output, obtaining the parameters listed in Table \ref{table:implied_volatility_parameters}.